SystemsApproach/sdn/preface.rst

 them.
 We acknowledge their contributions, with a special thank-you to Yi Tseng, Max Pudelko, and Charles Chan for their contributions to the tutorials that this book includes as hands-on exercises.
-Finally, we thank Bruce Davie for his significant contributions, and Charles Chan, Jennifer Rexford, and Nick McKeown for their feedback on early drafts of the manuscript.
+Finally, we thank Charles Chan, Jennifer Rexford, and Nick McKeown for their feedback on early drafts of the manuscript.

 ..
 To include in epub and printed versions